-Year Audit Fees (1) Audit Related Fees (2) Tax Fees (3) All Other Fees (4) Fiscal 2016 \$76,000 \$10,000 \$17,000 \$10,500 Fiscal 2015 \$25,000 \$5,000 \$14,500 \$8,600
+Year Audit Fees (1) Audit Related Fees ( Tax Fees (2) All Other Fees (4)

+Fiscal 2018 \$275,500 - \$28,650 -

+Fiscal 2017 \$187,000 - -

-- (1) Fees in respect of services performed in order to comply with Canadian generally accepted auditing standards ("GAAS").
-In some cases, these may include an appropriate allocation of fees for tax services or accounting consultations, to the extent such services were necessary to comply with GAAS. - (2) Fees in respect of reviews of the interim financial statements, the reports of which are provided to the Audit Committee. - (3) Fees in respect of services performed by the auditor's tax professionals, except those services required in order to comply with GAAS which are included under "Audit Fees".
-Tax services include assistance with tax compliance and tax planning and advice. - (4) Fees in respect of all services not falling under any of the foregoing three categories.
+- (1) Fees in respect of audit services performed in order to comply with Canadian generally accepted auditing standards ("GAAS"), interim review services, and audit services relating to prospectus filings In some cases, these may include an appropriate allocation of fees for tax services or accounting consultations, to the extent such services were necessary to comply with GAAS. - (2) Audit-related fees approved by the audit committee.
+Fees in respect of services performed by the auditor's tax professionals, except those services required in order to comply with GAAS which are included under "Audit Fees".
+Tax services include assistance with tax compliance and tax planning and advice. - (3) Fees in respect of all services not falling under any of the foregoing three categories.